hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 The team settings page lists the team's current members, with badges to indicate which users have [two-factor authentication](./2fa.html) enabled.

 Only organization owners can manage teams or view the full list of teams.
 Other users can view any teams marked as visible within the organization, plus any secret teams they are members of.
-See [Team Visibility](./teams.html#team-visibility) for more information.  <!-- permissions -->
+See [Team Visibility](./teams.html#team-visibility) for more information.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ### Creating and Deleting Teams

-Organization owners can create new teams from the teams page, using the controls under the "Create a New Team" header. <!-- permissions -->
+Organization owners can create new teams from the teams page, using the controls under the "Create a New Team" header.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 To create a new team, provide a name (unique within the organization) and click the "Create team" button.
 Team names can include numbers, letters, underscores (`_`), and hyphens (`-`).